wobscale/pirack/notes.md

 There is a second shitty UART that is by default mapped to these pins, but we don't need bluetooth so we might as well map the good one to them instead.

+Decoupling caps may not be required -- design POC board with spaces for them and add if necessary.

 Power
 =====